Monarch Butterfly and Pollinators Conservation Fund 2022 Request for Proposals

 FUNDING AVAILABILITY AND MATCH

-Up to $1.8 million is expected to be available for grant awards in 2021.
-Over the past six funding cycles, the average application success rate was 16%.
-In 2020, the application success rate was 27%.
+Up to $1.9 million is expected to be available for grant awards in 2022.
+Over the past seven funding cycles, the average application success rate was 17%.
+In 2021, the application success rate was 22%.
 Funding availability and project duration relevant to each category are described here:

 - Technical Assistance for Private Working Lands: Up to $600,000 is expected to be available for grants ranging from $100,000 to $300,000.
 Funding will be awarded for projects up to three years in length following finalization of the grant agreement.

 Project start and end dates should define the period during which all proposed work is accomplished, all requested funds are spent, and all matching funds are spent or applied.
 The project narrative should include a clear timetable or schedule for project completion.
-Significant project deliverables and outcomes are expected to be achieved in year one.
-The start date indicated in an application should not precede November 1, 2021.
+Significant project deliverables and outcomes are expected to be achieved within the first year.
+The start date indicated in the proposal should not precede December 1, 2022.

 Conservation Merit and Implementation

-- Program Goals and Priorities – Project contributes to the Program’s overall habitat and species conservation goals and has specific, quantifiable performance metrics to evaluate project success.
+- Program Goals and Priorities – Project contributes to the Pollinator Fund’s overall habitat and species conservation goals and has specific, quantifiable performance metrics to evaluate project success.
 Project addresses one or more of the program priorities.

 - Cost-Effectiveness – Project includes a cost-effective budget that balances performance risk and efficient use of funds.
 Cost-effectiveness evaluation may include, but is not limited to, an assessment of either or both direct and indirect costs in the proposed budget.
 The federal government has determined that a de minimis 10% indirect rate is an acceptable minimum for organizations without a NICRA, as such NFWF reserves the right to scrutinize ALL proposals with indirect rates above 10% for cost-effectiveness.

-- Transferability – Project has potential and plan to transfer lessons learned to other communities and/or to be integrated into government programs and policies.
+- Transferability – Project has the opportunity and plans to transfer lessons learned to other communities and/or to have lessons learned integrated into government programs and policies.